Envoke-org/envoke-api/api/doc.md

 ### Sign Composition
 * **Purpose**

-  Generate a composer signature of a composition.
+  Generate a signature of a composition.

 * **URL**